Snoozeds/DankRPG-aoi/README.md

 # The Guide
 Please note that this project mainly for people who want to see the code of DankRPG, and learn from it.
 I have provided this guide for the people that wish to self host DankRPG, but you will most likely encounter errors.
-You will have to edit some of the code yourself (e.g removing all top.gg lines, updating emotes).
+You will have to edit some of the code yourself (e.g removing all top.gg lines, updating emotes). \

+However, you CANNOT upload your bot to top.gg if it just consists of this source code.
+They won't allow it, and frankly, it's a dumb idea in the first place.
+The top.gg lines are there because I use them.

 #### First of all: Note that the current version of the "main" branch is most likely not stable.
 For the most up-to-date and stable version, download the code from "releases".
 The latest release will be the latest public version of the bot.